oracle/rwloadsim/docs/INSTALL.md

 the grants are set to only allow the needed access to the various repository tables.
 For most tables, this is insert and select.

+### Updating the repository to version 3.1.4

+In version 3.1.4, there are a few changed tables in the repository and you need to log in to your repository schema and execute rwl314.sql.

+Note that repository updates are not cummulative.

 ### Updating the repository to version 3.1.3

 In versino 3.1.3, there are two new tables added to the repository